-The status of the Modular Power System generally is indicated on the front graphic display module on units equipped with the ICM, or via the network GUI on remotely monitored units.
-Green "POWER" and red "FAULT" LED's on the power modules, along with the Form-C alarm contacts on the back panel indicate the core status of power shelf, even on non-ICM equipped units.
+The status of the MPS Ultra system generally is indicated on the front graphic display module on units equipped with the ICM, or via the network GUI on remotely monitored units.
+Green "POWER" and red "FAULT" LED's on the power modules, along with the Form-C alarm contacts on the back panel indicate the core status of power system, even on non-ICM equipped units.

-On Intelligent ICM equipped systems there is an option on the Setup page in the GUI for most alarms to make a selection to have the system send an Email to designated addresses for remote notification.
+There is an option on the Setup page in the GUI for most alarms to make a selection to have the system send an Email to designated addresses for remote notification.

-All alarms and warnings will be displayed on the ICM front graphic display on Intelligent Power Shelf systems, and entered in the Alarm History log.
+All alarms and warnings will be displayed on the ICM front graphic display, and entered in the Alarm History log.
 (Most recent 20 alarms listed)